finos/legend/CONTRIBUTING.md

 * All pull requests SHOULD be reviewed by a Maintainer (other than the Contributor) before being merged.
 * Pull requests for non-trivial contributions SHOULD remain open for a review period sufficient to give all Maintainers a sufficient opportunity to review and comment on them.
 * After the review period, if no Maintainer has an objection to the pull request, any Maintainer MAY merge it.
 * If any Maintainer objects to a pull request, the Maintainers SHOULD try to come to consensus through discussion.
-If not consensus can be reached, any Maintainer MAY call for a vote on the contribution.
+If no consensus can be reached, any Maintainer MAY call for a vote on the contribution.

 ### Maintainer Voting